-Dental implants are made from titanium, and are placed directly in contact with your jaw bone during minor oral surgery, which can be carried out under local anaesthetic or dental sedation at our Essex clinic.
+Dental implants are made from titanium, and are placed directly in contact with your jaw bone during minor oral surgery.
+This can be carried out under local anaesthetic or dental sedation at our Essex clinic.

-Once the dental implants are in place, a process known as osseointegration begins, which sees the implants mesh with the jaw bone, creating a strength similar to that of natural tooth roots.
+Once the dental implants are in place, a process known as osseointegration begins, which sees the implants mesh with the jaw bone.
+This creates a strength similar to that of natural tooth roots.
 When healing is complete, a permanent bridge, crown, or denture will be attached to abutments on top of your implants.

 After approximately six months you will be called back to our Essex dental practice to have your permanent new teeth fitted.
 All-on-4 is a good option for patients who have already experienced some bone loss, because it utilises the bone you do have.

 In other cases, it is best to leave the dental implants to heal for a few months.
 Your Essex implant dentist may fit temporary teeth during this time.